Do you spend half of your day monitoring, updating, and tweaking your Google Ads?

 We're really proud of this custom script that we created in-house at KlientBoost.

-This script will actually go through the campaigns you’re running and apply a “Winner/Loser” tag to ad variants depending on their performance.
+This script will go through your campaigns and apply a “Winner/Loser” tag to ad variants depending on their performance.

 You can also filter through the campaign by labels, which makes viewing your winners and losers even easier.